Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/migrate/preview2-to-preview3.md

 The following NuGet package references need to be updated in all of your solution's projects:

-1. `Microsoft.MobileBlazorBindings` version is 0.3.26-preview
+1. `BlazorBindings.Maui` version is 0.3.26-preview
 1. `Xamarin.Forms` version is 4.5.0.356 or greater
 1. `Xamarin.Essentials` version is 1.5.0 or greater (if used in the project)